History of IIBA

 allowing BAs to evaluate their abilities against the standard skills in the profession.
 The Business Analyst Career Road Map, another resource released this year, identifies the many roles within business analysis and shows the different options available based on a BA’s experience.

 More resources are coming – we hope IIBA members are taking full advantage of their membership benefits.
+Watch our 10th Anniversary Webinar, held on Nov 19, 2013

 2012: Stewarding the Global Community of Practice

-To continue to grow the association and gain even greater recognition for the business analysis profession, IIBA has introduced the Global Community of Practice (GCOP).
+To continue to grow the organization and gain even greater recognition for the business analysis profession, IIBA has introduced the Global Community of Practice (GCOP).
 The purpose of the GCOP is to engage every member of the BA community who cares about the success of the profession in order to move it forward.
 IIBA is facilitating this initiative by creating a consistent message around the products and services offered by the association, which will add even more value for important stakeholders.
 In March, IIBA achieved the major milestone of reaching 25,000 members worldwide.

 2011: Building the Business Case for Business Analysis